pengowray/myna/README.md

-# Mnemonic Myna System
+# Mnemonic Myna Memory System
-For remembering numbers easier.
+For easier remembering of numbers and dates

+## Basics

+To use a word as a mnemonic, replace these sounds with these digits:

 |Sound |Digit |
 | --- | --- |